infocyph/DBLayer/README.md

 ### Collections and Result Caching

 Array results remain the default.
-Opt into ArrayKit 5 collection APIs or bounded lazy transformations explicitly:
+Opt into DBLayer 5 collection APIs or bounded lazy transformations explicitly:

 ```php